ami-iit/paper_tirupachuri-2021-access-estimation_payload_stresses/usage.md

 ```

 ⚠️ The offset removals is to be done at the **start** of the dataset, where the human subject is in neutral npose without any load in the hand.
 The offset removal process removes the wrench that corresponds to the difference between the mass of the actual subject and the mass of the
 subject in the model.
 The offset removal process results in zeroing the estimated object mass.
+Furthermore, if you do not see the arrow at the hand, click on the `RightHand_EstimatedExtWrenches` and increase the `Force Arrow Scale value`.